 Research Supplements to Promote Diversity in Health-Related Research, and other types of administrative supplements, including equipment supplements that may be offered by NIGMS through FOAs in the NIH Guide.

 MIRA PIs are not prevented from submitting applications to other NIH Institutes.

-A. An investigator may be the PI on only one application for a MIRA in any one year.
+An investigator may be the PI on only one application for a MIRA in any one review cycle.
 There is no limit on the number of applications that can be submitted by an institution, provided they are for support of the research programs of different independent eligible investigators.

-A. You may discuss your ideas with the program contact named in the FOA or with the program officer who administers your current NIGMS applications and awards.
+You may discuss your ideas with the program officer who administers your current NIGMS applications and awards.

-A. Yes.
-All MIRA applications must include a plan describing how key biological and/or chemical resources will be authenticated.
+Yes.
+All MIRA applications must include a plan describing how key biological and/or chemical resources are identified and validated.